Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 ### TeusDay 26-11-2024
 - [x] tested each an every services for tagging ( untagged dues to unavaiability of resources), error - in tagging codebuild(lacks permission to tag system tags)

+### Wednesday 27-11-2024
+- [x] Handled the error for codebuild and created a new logic for tagging it